The Corporate Sustainability Reporting Directive (CSRD)

 • An electronic reporting format (ESEF) – sustainability reports will have a mandatory electronic format and tagging.

-• Dual materiality – companies will have to comply with the principle of dual materiality, which has two dimensions: impact materiality and financial materiality.
+• Double materiality – companies will have to comply with the principle of dual materiality, which has two dimensions: impact materiality and financial materiality.
 A sustainability matter meets the condition of dual materiality if it’s material in terms of impact or from a financial perspective, or both.

 CSRD reporting requirements will cover about 50,000 companies across Europe.